Syracuse upsets No. 8 Florida State 90-89 in overtime

 Hillsman said he had drawn up the play on a napkin in a restaurant a few years ago but doubted he’d ever use it in a game.
 He said the team had never practiced it.

-FSU coach Sue Semrau could only admire the strategy and felt it would serve her team well going forward.

-“They ran a great play.
-We were switching everything and had miscommunication,” Semrau said.
-“Early in the season, that’s a really good thing to have happen so we can grow from that on the road.”
+”They ran a great play.
+We were switching everything and had miscommunication,” said FSU coach Sue Semrau. ”Early in the season, that’s a really good thing to have happen so we can grow from that on the road.”

 Lewis paced the Orange (7-6, 1-1 Atlantic Coast Conference) with 21 points and Gabrielle Cooper added 14.
 Engstler and Digna Strautmane each had 12 for the Orange.